-It it bulky, and can be made in just under 10 minutes.
+It is bulky and can be made in just under 10 minutes.
 After all, who wants to spend their precious time cooking in the kitchen while it is so beautiful weather outside?

-If you like super easy AND budget-friendly salad recipes like this, make sure to head over to my Salad Section and try the popular Marinated Cucumber and Tomato Salad, or one of the berry Summer Salads with Strawberries or simply type the word ”salad” into the search bar.
+If you like super easy AND budget-friendly salad recipes like this, make sure to head over to my Salad Section.

 - Cabbage.
 Young Green cabbage with softer leaves works best for this recipe.
 Alternatively, Napa cabbage or iceberg lettuce can also be used.